How to Track Issues Between Jira and GitLab Automatically With 2-Way Sync

 Connecting GitLab and Jira saves time, helps teams and squads collaborate more efficiently, and turns both GitLab and Jira into a united source of truth.

-The end result will be a simple workflow that enables you to automatically create and sync new issues in one repo or project, based on manual changes in the other.
+The end result will be a simple workflow that enables you to automatically create and sync new issues in GitHub or Jira, based on manual changes in the other.

 This 2-way integration is most useful for: software developers, quality assurance teams, product managers, DevOps teams, customer support, or cybersecurity specialists.